Unique elements in a list OCaml

 Unique elements in a list in OCaml

-First, one should note that there is a function List.sort_uniq which is proposed in OCaml.
-However, it requires the implementation of a comparison function (like > for integers of float numbers) and this comparison it not always obvious to implement (think about a list of arrays per example).
+for integers of float numbers) and this comparison it not always obvious to implement (think about a list of arrays per example).

 Instead, the following snippet will do the job!